 Landscapers are usually qualified to assist with planting a few plants in an existing landscape, but the are not trained in landscape design or construction both of which require specialized training and/or licensing.
 In most cases, a landscaper is not required by the state of Arizona to get a license as long as they’re only handling landscape maintenance and minor landscape repairs.
 It is important to hire a licensed contractor if you need construction, electrical or irrigation work (see below).

-A landscape contractor is trained in construction, specifically as it relates to landscaping.
+A landscape contractor is trained in construction, specifically regarding landscaping.
 They are required to be licensed in the state of Arizona.
 It is important to hire a licensed contractor as this protects you with the peace of mind of a warranty on their work, bonding should there be a construction accident on your property, the ability to get permits if required, and state arbitration in the event of a dispute.
-Landscape contractors are best used to execute a landscape plan, and are qualified to construct barbecues, pergolas and walls, and to install plants, concrete, pavers, irrigation systems, etc.
+Landscape contractors are best used to execute a landscape plan and are qualified to construct barbecues, pergolas, and outdoor walls and to install plants, concrete, pavers, irrigation systems, etc.

-Landscape contractors generally are not trained in design although the larger firms frequently have a landscape designer on staff.
+Most landscape contractors are trained in construction, not design, although larger firms may have a landscape designer on staff.
 Often, “design” services are generic plans that can only be used if you work with their firm, leaving you locked in with that contractor and unable to shop for the best prices on implementing the plan.
-Although these designs are often represented as “free” you should understand that their costs are built into the charges, often inflating the construction costs.
+Although these designs are often represented as “free,” you should understand that their costs are built into the construction costs, often inflating the construction costs.

-You should also determine if the contractor is providing a plan that is in your best interests, and if the materials recommended are best for your needs and budget, or if they are left from a previous job and simply need to be unloaded.
-Also, because a contractor makes more when they do a more elaborate landscape, it’s essential to feel that the contractor has planned with your budget in mind, and has provided you with a contract that clearly defines everything that is included in the plan and that requires them to stay within budget and finish on time.
+You should also determine if the contractor is providing a plan that is in your best interests, if the materials recommended are the most suitable for your needs and budget, or if they are left from a previous job and simply need to be unloaded.
+A landscape contractor makes more when they do a more elaborate landscape, It’s essential to feel that the contractor has planned with your budget in mind and has provided you with a contract that clearly defines everything that is included in the plan and that requires them to stay within budget and finish on time.

-A landscape designer is trained in landscape design, and often has some type of design education and/or certification.
-Although construction experience is not required, many independent designers started out working for contractors, and part of the design training is in construction techniques and materials as relates to landscaping design.
+A landscape designer is trained in landscape design and often has some type of design education and/or certification.
+Although construction experience is not required, many independent designers started out working for contractors, and part of the design training is in construction techniques and materials related to landscaping design.

-Landscape designers are also trained to conduct a client interview to determine your desires and goals, to do a thorough assessment of your site, and to take precise site measurements before beginning the design.
-All this allows the designer to create a plan that is both beautiful, functional and meets your goals.
+Landscape designers are also trained to conduct a client interview to determine your desires and goals, thoroughly assess your site, and take precise site measurements before beginning the design.
+All this allows the designer to create a beautiful, functional plan that meets your goals.

-In addition, most landscape designers charge a flat fee based on the size of the area being designed, rather than on sales of products or additional services, enabling them to focus on your needs rather than upselling.
+In addition, most landscape designers charge a flat fee based on the size and scope of the project rather than on sales of products or additional services, enabling them to focus on your needs rather than upselling.
 For these reasons, the typical design fee usually more than pays for itself in savings in construction costs.